Emmo00/alxcheck/README.md

 alxcheck
 ```

-If the project is a JavaScript project with node.js scripts, a commandline switch can be used to enable the first two checks [listed above](#javascript).
+If the project is a JavaScript project with node.js scripts, a command line switch can be used to enable the first two checks [listed above](#javascript).

 ```bash
 alxcheck -js #shorthand version
 ```

 or

 ```bash
 alxcheck --nodejs-project #long version
 ```